 We all hear incredible stories about how some of the biggest names in the world got to dizzying heights of success.
-I’m sure you’ve heard the enviably famous Bill Gates ditched college for Microsoft and Wolfgang Puck left school to become a cooking apprentice at 14.
+I’m sure you’ve heard that the enviably famous Bill Gates ditched college for Microsoft and that Wolfgang Puck left school to become a cooking apprentice at 14.

 Let’s see what they have to say!

 It’s all well and good to have ideas and spend ages talking it over.
 However, “the critical ingredient is getting off your butt and doing something.”
 That’s according to Nolan Bushnell, the founder of Atari and Chuck E. Cheese’s!

 People have great ideas every day, but Mr. Bushnell believes it’s the doers, not the dreamers, that keep the ball of success rolling.

 Yes, people like Bill Gates and Mark Zuckerberg had to make risky decisions when starting their companies, but they had a plan that they were focused on.
 Successful careers are not created overnight; they are achieved and maintained because there is a plan and a method to the madness.

 Even young graduates can benefit from career plans like the ones offered at career institutes like Porter and Chester that help you look at (and paint) the bigger picture.

 In order to be productive and actually make a difference in their work each day, business leaders and entrepreneurs need to stay healthy.
 Ariana Huffington, president of the Huffing Post Media group, advocates “dropping everything and going to sleep,” while Richard Branson, founder of Virgin Group, has stated that working out gives him at least four extra hours each day to be productive.